-Mee is a practitioner of energy healing, which treats the teen’s arthrogryposis, a condition in which joints are fixed in a bent or straightened position.
+Mee is a practitioner of energy healing and a former chaplain.
+She uses a practice called Reiki to treat the teen’s arthrogryposis, a condition in which joints are fixed in a bent or straightened position.

-"It triggers your own healing system, which is called homeostatsis," he said.
-Homeostatsis is what tells your body to create an antibody when you have an infection, or a clot when you fall so that you don't bleed to death.
+"It triggers your healing system, which is called homeostasis," he said.
+Homeostasis is what tells your body to create an antibody when you have an infection or a clot when you fall so that you don't bleed to death.

-Mark Melrose, MD, an emergency physician at Urgent Care Manhattan, said “there’s infinitely more we don’t understand” about medicine, and that alternative therapies such as energy healing could help patients — provided they do no harm and complement traditional treatments.
+Mark Melrose, MD, an emergency physician at Memorial Sloan Kettering Cancer Center in New York, said: “There’s infinitely more we don’t understand” about medicine, and that alternative therapies such as energy healing could help patients — provided they do no harm and complement traditional treatments.

 "If it makes you feel better, then it's probably helping," he said.

-He notes studies have shown that when a person is deeply relaxed “heart rate and blood pressure decrease, blood flow to the bladder and bowels increases and breathing becomes rhythmic and slow.”
+Andrew Weil, MD, agrees that relaxation is important.
+When a person is deeply relaxed, he notes, “heart rate and blood pressure decrease, blood flow to the bladder and bowels increases, and breathing becomes rhythmic and slow.”

-“Research on (healing touch) seems to indicate its value in medical settings in promoting wound healing, decreasing pain and improving quality of life measures,” he writes.
+“Research on (healing touch) seems to indicate its value in medical settings in promoting wound healing, decreasing pain, and improving quality of life measures,” he says.
 “But energy therapies such as HT remain highly controversial.
 While there is abundant, relatively uncontroversial evidence that massage can have therapeutic effects, non-contact modalities are seen as far more problematic.”

-Still, he “often” recommends energy therapies to patients with chronic pain and for treatment to promote relaxation or ease anxiety.
+Still, he often recommends energy therapies to patients with chronic pain or anxiety.

 Christopher Nystuen, MD, MBA